 HW110LC/TC Table Saws: Troubleshooting Blade Height Adjustment is Tight or Gets Stuck

-• Sawdust and debris can accumulate under the blade elevation mechanism and cause it to become difficult to raise or lower the blade.
-Use a brush or vacuum to clean out any debris.
+Sawdust and debris can accumulate under the blade elevation mechanism, making it difficult to raise or lower the blade.
+Use a brush or vacuum to thoroughly clean out any buildup around the mechanism.

-• If the blade elevation mechanism is misaligned, it can cause the blade to bind.
-Inspect and use a straight edge to check for any misalignment and adjust as necessary.
+Misalignment within the elevation mechanism can cause the blade to bind.
+Use a straight edge to inspect for visible misalignment and adjust as necessary.

-• If loosening the elevation shaft nut does not improve the ability to raise and lower the arbor, it could be that the spreader bracket is too tight and causing the assembly to bind as it tries to self adjust when raising and lowering the arbor.
-Here is a link to instructions for adjusting the riving knife spreader bracket to eliminate both slop or binding where the bracket seats around the arbor.
+If loosening the elevation shaft nut does not resolve the issue, the spreader bracket may be too tight, causing the arbor assembly to bind as it self-adjusts when raising and lowering.
+Refer to the dedicated article below for instructions on adjusting the spreader bracket to eliminate both slop and binding.

 Was this article helpful?